Working as a Fitness Model – What is it Really Like to Work as a Fitness Model?

 by Alyssa Vingan at Fashionista.Com

 You may ask; “Can I become a fitness model and work in something I love?
-With all the appetite booster diets and healthy lifestyle issues nowadays, fitness modeling presents big opportunities!
+With all the diets and healthy lifestyle issues nowadays, fitness modeling presents big opportunities!
 If you are a hard body you might qualify for this lucrative field.

 But, what is it really like to be working as a fitness model strutting your stuff?